subhomoy-roy-choudhury/subhomoy-roy-choudhury/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on my personal projects in Deep Learning and AI .
+- 🔭 I’m currently working on a local software development kit consisting of mongoDB, Solr etc .
-- 🌱 I’m currently learning Flutter for Cross Platform App Development and React for Web development and also how to write hacking scripts .
+- 🌱 I’m currently learning Golang .
-- 👯 I’m looking to collaborate on AI and Deep Learning Projects.
+- 👯 I’m looking to collaborate on open source alternatives.
 - 📫 How to reach me: [subhomoyrchoudhury@gmail.com]

 **GitHub Stats**